 Vegan and vegetarian patients, who may be deficient in B12 must be advised to consume food fortified with vitamin B12, such as certain plant and soy products.
 Patients who had gastric sleeve operations and sleeve gastrectomies are at an increased risk of vitamin B12 and folate deficiency, due to the loss of absorptive surface at the terminal ileum.

 Always send blood films in patients with an unclear etiology of anemia.

 Start haematinics early (iron, B12, and folate).

-Inform patients of the side effects of iron therapy, including constipation and black stools.
+Inform patients of the side effects of iron therapy, including constipation and black, tarry stools.

 Consider screening for sickle cell and thalassemia in patients with unexplained anemia or with a family history of these diseases.

 Vitamin C aids iron absorption, so coadministration of vitamin C with iron, or encouraging the patients to take iron supplements with orange juice, will aid therapy.

 Anemia is a heterogeneous condition caused by a variety of diseases.
 Identifying the cause of anemia and treating it appropriately is very crucial in the management of anemia.
 This requires interprofessional teamwork between the patient, the patient's primary care provider, and consultant physician based on the cause, such as a gastroenterologist, nephrologist, cardiologist, hematologist, or gynecologist.
 Taking all necessary medications along with lifestyle modifications and frequent follow up with the team of doctors is essential to prevent the development of complications.
 Pharmacists provide education to patients about compliance and side effects of medication, as well as checking for drug interactions.
 Nurses assist with the education of patients and arrange followup laboratory evaluations and appointments.
 Only with collaborative interprofessional care can anemia cases achieve optimal outcomes.
 [Level 5]